satori-com/tcpkali/README.md

-      --first-message-file <name> Read the first message from a file -m, --message <string>      Message to repeatedly send to the remote -f, --message-file <name>   Read message to send from a file --message-rate <R>          Messages per second to send in a connection
+      --first-message-file <name> Read the first message from a file -m, --message <string>      Message to repeatedly send to the remote -f, --message-file <name>   Read message to send from a file -r, --message-rate <R>      Messages per second to send in a connection

       --statsd                    Enable StatsD output (default disabled)
       --statsd-host <host>        StatsD host to send data (default is localhost)